Mechazo11/csc7135_proj_sp24/README.md

 * [ ] Finish draft of report

 * [ ] Finish and submit final report

+* [ ] Write instructions on how to download the two repositories and how to setup ROSDiscover

 * [ ] Make ```csc7135_proj_sp24```, ```csc7135_rosdiscover_exp``` and ```fetch_gazebo_noetic_ws``` repositories ***public***.